CLFR: how it works

 Solar steam generators increase the quantity of available steam for natural gas-fired and coal-fired power plants.

-This solar steam enables power plants to increase electricity production at peak periods and reduce plant emissions.
+With this solar steam, power plants are able to boost power generation at peak periods and reduce plant emissions.

-This application can be used to extend plant life for biomass or geothermal facilities.
+This application can be used to extend the operating period of biomass and geothermal facilities.

 Innovation in action